dictation-toolbox/dragonfly-scripts/README.md

 [Natlink repository](http://sourceforge.net/projects/natlink/files/natlink/)

 > Following the instructions from the Unimacro site, when I started the "Configure Natlink Via GUI" program, I got several warning messages.
-> However, restarting Natlink or perhaps Dragon NaturallySpeaking, then running the configuration program again, solved that issue.
+> However,  restarting Dragon NaturallySpeaking (or perhaps just reloading Natlink), then running the configuration program again, solved that issue.

 #### Installing Dragonfly:
 Python library site: [Dragonfly](https://pypi.python.org/pypi/dragonfly), I used the `dragonfly-0.6.5.win32.exe` installer.
 Dragonfly’s installer will install the library in your Python’s local site-packages directory under the dragonfly subdirectory.

-##### NOTE: If you have multiple Python versions, make sure you install all packages into the correct python version.
+*NOTE: If you have multiple Python versions, make sure you install all packages into the correct python version.*

 ## And then?
 ...